 The underlying system, standards, protocols, specifications and operating environment for a specific device, mechanism, transmission method, type of content etc. Also see Informitv's definition at:

-These might be known as technical platforms for Interactive TV (versus delivery platforms (below).
-Interactive TV platforms are often associated with Interactive TV Middleware providers.
+These might be known as technical platforms for interactive TV (versus delivery platforms (which is #3 below).
+Interactive TV platforms are often associated with interactive TV Middleware.

 Technical platforms for Interactive TV include: MHP & DVB-MHP.
 See Interactive television Standards & Specifications.

-(3) It might be used to refer to major content providers or communications transmission system such as digital terrestrial (MMDS), cable, telco, satellite, and the Internet.
+(3) It might be used to refer to major content provider's or communications transmission systems such as digital terrestrial (MMDS), cable, telco, satellite, and the Internet.
 Thus these would be referred to as "cable platform," "satellite platform" etc.

 ----